-holds whenever $n=2$ or there is some idempotent $e \in T$ such that $e=h(s_1)=\ldots=h(s_n)$.
-Then $\mu$ has finite range, i.e.~there exists $K\in \Nat$ such that $\mu(s)\leq K$ for all $s\in S$. \end{lemma} \begin{proof} Before we proceed to the proof itself, we first recall the original statement of Simon's Factorization Theorem, as described by Kufleitner~\cite{Kufleitner08}.
-Suppose $\Sigma$ is a finite alphabet and let $\Sigma^+$ is the semigroup of nonempty words over $\Sigma$ with concatenation.
-Suppose further we are given a finite semigroups $T$ and a homomorphism $h\colon \Sigma^+\to T$.
+Before we proceed to the proof of Simon's Lemma, we first recall the original statement of Simon's Factorization Theorem, as described by Kufleitner~\cite{Kufleitner08}.
+Suppose $\Sigma$ is a finite alphabet and let $\Sigma^+$ be the semigroup of nonempty words over $\Sigma$ with concatenation.
+Suppose further we are given a finite semigroup $T$ and a homomorphism $h\colon \Sigma^+\to T$.

 For a word $u\in \Sigma^+$ of length more than $1$, we define two types of factorizations: \begin{itemize} \item {\bf{Binary}}: $u=u_1u_2$ for some $u_1,u_2\in \Sigma^+$, and \item {\bf{Idempotent}}: $u=u_1\cdots u_n$ for some $u_1,\ldots,u_n\in \Sigma^+$ such that all words $u_i$ have the same image under $h$, which is moreover an idempotent in $T$. \end{itemize} Define the {\em{$h$-rank}} of a word $u\in \Sigma^+$ as follows.
 If $u$ has length $1$ then its $h$-rank is $1$.
 Otherwise, we define the $h$-rank of $u$ as